APP DESIGN | RESEARCH & DESIGN

 A dated and underused website.

-Limited tools for coordinating events or serving.
+Limited tools for coordinating events or volunteering.

 Newcomers found the online presence confusing and unwelcoming.